kromerm/adfdataflowdocs/ADF Data Flow Get Started in 13 Steps.md

     ![](media/adb1.png)

+9. You will need to provide the access token key for your Azure Databricks account.
+[Here is more information on how to obtain that.](https://docs.databricks.com/api/latest/authentication.html#generate-token)

-9. Make sure Select Existing Cluster
+10. Make sure Select Existing Cluster

-10. Then Get the cluster ID from the Azure Data bricks URL
+11. Then Get the cluster ID from the Azure Data bricks URL

-11. Would be numbers and letters combined.
+12. Would be numbers and letters combined.
 If you go to azure Databricks workbench and select the cluster, you will see the Cluster ID in the Tags section at the bottom of the cluster page:

     ![](media/c6511f8763cfc590a0e2262cdc960442.png)

-12. Now copy that and paste that in the configuration page and then click on Test Connection
+13. Copy and paste that in the configuration page.

+You're done!
 Now the Data factory is ready for submitting the jobs with data transformaions via Data Flow.